ElevenLabs

 ElevenLabs Inc. is a software company that specializes in developing natural-sounding speech synthesis software using deep learning.
+It was founded in 2022 by Polish entrepreneurs Piotr Dąbkowski and Mateusz Staniszewski.
+ElevenLabs is legally incorporated in the US.
+It is based in London and also has offices in New York City, Warsaw and San Francisco.

+Name etymology

+The name ElevenLabs derives from the English word eleven.
+The number refers to 11 November, the date of Poland’s National Independence Day (the eleventh day of the eleventh month).
+The element Labs refers to the English word laboratories and indicates the company’s research and development profile.

 History

 ElevenLabs was co-founded in 2022 by Piotr Dąbkowski, an ex-Google machine learning engineer and Mati Staniszewski, an ex-Palantir deployment strategist.
 Both were raised in Poland, and their inspiration for founding ElevenLabs reportedly came from watching inadequately dubbed American films.

 Dąbkowski and Staniszewski initially considered different funding options, including the possibility of collaborating with a startup accelerator.
 In January 2023 they revealed having secured a $2 million pre-seed round.
 The startup's specialization in AI voice intelligence, a still-emerging field in Europe, played a significant role in attracting investors.
 The pre-seed funding was primarily led by Credo Ventures, and joined by Concept Ventures.

 In January 2023, ElevenLabs publicly released its beta platform.

 In June 2023, ElevenLabs raised a $19 million Series A funding round at a valuation of about $100 million.
 The funding round was co-led by the venture capital firm Andreessen Horowitz, former GitHub CEO Nat Friedman, and entrepreneur Daniel Gross.
 It also saw participation from prominent individuals such as SV Angel, Mike Krieger (co-founder of Instagram), Brendan Iribe (co-founder of Oculus), Mustafa Suleyman (co-founder of Deepmind), and Tim O'Reilly (founder of O'Reilly Media).
 It was also announced that Andreessen Horowitz would be joining ElevenLabs' board.

 On January 22, 2024, ElevenLabs raised an additional $80 million in Series B funding raising the total valuation of the company to $1.1 billion.
 The funding round was led by Andreessen Horowitz, Friedman, Gross, and Sequoia Capital.
 Additionally, the company announced a series of new products, including their Voice Marketplace, AI Dubbing Studio, and mobile app.